 California Initiative Review

 The California Initiative Review (CIR) is a non-partisan, objective Web publication which provides comprehensive, independent analyses of California Ballot initiatives and related issues.
 The review is produced each year by the Capital Center for Public Law & Policy at our California Initiative Forum.
+The CIR also appears on Under the Dome, which is an online resource for California law, politics and policy.

 At every statewide election in California, voters make choices about candidates and ballot propositions.
 Statewide ballot measures, including initiatives and referendums, are a form of direct democracy and allow voters to have a voice in the laws that will govern them.